obspy/obspy/trunk/misc/tutorial/source/tutorial/reading_seismograms.rst

 Reading Seismograms
 ===================

-Seismograms of the formats SAC, MiniSEED, GSE2, SEISAN, Q, etc. can be imported into a :class:`~obspy.core.stream.Stream` object using the :func:`~obspy.core.stream.read` function.
+Seismograms of various formats (e.g. SAC, MiniSEED, GSE2, SEISAN, Q, etc.) can be imported into a :class:`~obspy.core.stream.Stream` object using the :func:`~obspy.core.stream.read` function.

 :class:`Streams <obspy.core.stream.Stream>` are list-like objects which